-In this series of posts I shall be featuring mini-profiles of cat characters I have enjoyed in comics.
+In this series I shall be featuring mini-profiles of cat characters I have enjoyed in comics.
 Each post will feature an image and short description of the character.
-I hope to have guest bloggers talking about their favourite cats in comics, too.

-The first cat in this series is Doraemon, the creation of Fujio Fujiki, the alias of two creators (mangaka) Motoo Akibo and Hiroshi Fujimoto working in collaboration.
+The first cat in this series is Doraemon, the creation of Fujio Fujiki, the alias of two creators (mangaka) Motoo Akibo and Hiroshi Fujimoto, working in collaboration.
 Doraemon is a blue, earless, male, magical, back from the future, robot cat that lost his ears to a hungry rat.
 And like most cats he is very good to his owner, the little boy Nobita.
-This cat has been designed in a seriously super-deformed style with a large round head that makes up practically half its body length.
-First published in Japan in 1970 it has been so successful it was developed into an animation series and franchise with much merchandise including postage stamps.
-Has the distinction of being made the first Anime Ambassador of Japan.
+This cat has been designed in a seriously super-deformed style with a large round head that takes up practically half its body length.
+First published in Japan in 1970 it has been so successful it was developed into an animation series and franchise with a massive amount of merchandise including postage stamps.
+Doraemon has the distinction of being the first Anime Ambassador of Japan.
 Most recently a museum has opened in Kawasaki.
-This cat is now more than 40 years old although, as it is a cat that is back from the future, it has not yet been born, his birthday being just over a century away on 3rd September 2112.
+This cat is more than 40 years old although, as it is a cat that is back from the future, it has not yet been born, his birthday being just over a century away on 3rd September 2112.
 His popularity goes on and on, and taking a lead from the guitar I saw in a music shop in Ochanomizu, Tokyo, near Meiji University, I say “Rock on Doraemon!”

 UPDATE 3 SEP 2112: On September 3rd 2012 Doraemon received an official residency certificate from Kawasaki city-100 years before his birth on September 3rd 2112.

 UPDATE 21 NOV 2016: On a trip to Tokyo last month I found these two sets of Doraemon stamps on sale at a Japan Post shop:

 and an old copy of the Doraemon magazine at a bookshop in Jimbocho: